Profi Compression Sprayer - 10 litre

 Yes.
-This sprayer can be used with either our 3.2 metre or 5.4 metre telescopic lances, as well as other lance extensions within our range.
+This sprayer can be used with either our extra long 3.2-metre or 5.4-metre telescopic lances, as well as other lance extensions within our range.
 For either of the extra long telescopic lances you will need to ensure they are complete with the necessary connectors.
 The sprayer page has a list of accessories and both of these lances are offered here with all of the necessary connectors.

 Is there a benefit to having a recoil hose?

 The Profi sprayer has a recoil hose which is quite unusual for compression sprayers, the majority of which have a standard hose configuration.
 The benefit of a recoil hose is that you can have a much longer length of hose which only takes up a small amount of space and it is easy to keep tidy.
 This sprayer has 2.5-metres of hose which is double the length of many of the sprayers within our range.
 This is a huge benefit, compared to other sprayers, as it gives you flexibility when spraying.

 What is the difference between the Profi and Profi Plus sprayers on your site?

 To look at the sprayers you wouldn't notice too much difference apart from the colours, the main difference are the seals.
 The Profi has NBR seals and the Profi Plus has FPM seals.
 This means that the Profi Plus can handle more acid based chemicals than the Profi so if you are looking to use your sprayer for more acidic corrosive products then you are better to purchase a Profi Plus.